biasmv/pv/doc/viewer.rst

 ================================================================================

 The 3D molecules are managed and rendered by an instance of the viewer class.
 It serves as the main entry point for the protein viewer and is where most of the action happens.
-Before being able to use any of the render-related functions, a viewer must be constructed first.
 In the following, the full API of :class:`~pv.Viewer` is described.
 The methods are roughly categorized into the following sections:

  * :ref:`pv.viewer.init`
  * :ref:`pv.viewer.rendering`